March 15, 2008

 - Author of On Value and Values: Thinking Differently About We In An Age Of Me, a social commentary and moral philosophy that has been compared in breadth and depth to Aristotle’s Politics and DeTocqueville’s Democracy In America.

-- Executive Director of The Punch Sulzberger Leadership Program for leaders of news organizations seeking to navigate the profound changes affecting their industry.
+- Architect and Executive Director of The Sulzberger Program, a Challenge-Centric, Performance-Driven Transformation Program(SM) for leaders of news organizations seeking to navigate the profound changes affecting their industry.

 - Co-authored Sources of The African Past, an innovative, college-level introduction to 19th century African history that puts student and teacher on a level playing field through it’s presentation of original sources